poezio/slixmpp/docs/glossary.rst

     stream handler
         A callback function that accepts stanza objects pulled directly from the XML stream.
-A stream handler is encapsulated in a object that includes a :class:`Matcher <.MatcherBase>` object, and which provides additional semantics.
-For example, the :class:`.Waiter` handler wrapper blocks thread execution until a matching stanza is received.
+A stream handler is encapsulated in a object that includes a :class:`Matcher <.MatcherBase>` object which provides additional semantics.

     event handler
         A callback function that responds to events raised by